JanAgh42/Vector_Parkour/README.md

 This is a basic side-scrolling video game created in JS, HTML/CSS.

-**ARCHIVED ON 19.2.2022**
+Basic information about the game's concept, goals and the entire creation process can be found in the attached pdf file.